Chicago Parental Rights Lawyers

 Protecting The Rights Of Married And Unmarried Mothers

 Unmarried mothers often need to establish paternity to hold the father responsible for child support.
 Even if the father has proven paternity, you still need a family attorney to sort out the issues.
 Whether you want the father to share in the allocation of parental responsibilities or a certain amount of parenting time, we will defend your interests.

 Helping Chicago And North Shore Parents Protect Their Rights

 If you need help asserting your parental rights, time is of the essence.
-Take action and contact an attorney at Boyle Feinberg Sharma (BFS), at 312-376-8860 or 847-394-3940.
+Take action and contact an attorney at Boyle Feinberg Sharma (BFS), at 312-376-8860.
 You can also reach us through our online email form.